 - Join study groups.

 - Dive deeper into the subject matter you are studying.
+For instance, if you need help with programming homework, seek help to deepen your knowledge and understanding.

 20+ Professional Goals For College Students